knpuniversity/javascript/knpu/ep3b-webpack-encore/first-encore.md

 ***TIP
 Wait!
 Before running encore, first delete the `.babelrc` file (if you have one).
-This is left-over from the previous tutorial and causes issues with the latest version of Encore.
-We delete it later anyways.
+This is left-over from the previous tutorial and is not needed: Encore handles it for us.
 ***

 ```terminal